Honoring MLK's legacy of truth and justice

 On Monday, the National Day of Service Humanitarian Food Drive will be held at the Osage Centre and Shawnee Park Center.
 Individuals are encouraged to drop off donations of food, blankets and toiletries.

 Southeast Missouri State University will hold its annual Dr. Martin Luther King Jr. Celebration Dinner on Jan.
 26. This year's keynote speaker is Judge Brian S. Miller of the U.S. District Court for the Eastern District of Arkansas.
 Judge Miller, appointed by President George W. Bush in 2008, has had a distinguished judicial career.
-He was chief judge on the Easter District of Arkansas from 2012 to 2019.
+He was chief judge on the Eastern District of Arkansas from 2012 to 2019.
 The dinner begins at 6 p.m. at the Show Me Center.

 On Feb.
 5, a Unity March will be held starting at One City, 610 Independence St. in Cape Girardeau.